mikeobrien/Gribble/README.md

     IQueryable<TSource> CopyTo<TSource>(this IQueryable<TSource> source, IQueryable<TSource> target)

 Syncs the values of records based on a key.
 The records may be in the same table or seperate tables.
-You can specify the fields to include or exclude in the sync:
+You can specify the fields to include or exclude in the sync.
+Both the source and target must be an `ITable`:

     IQueryable<TTarget> SyncWith<TTarget, TKey>(this IQueryable<TTarget> target, IQueryable<TTarget> source, Expression<Func<TTarget, TKey>> keySelector,
         SyncFields syncFields, params Expression<Func<TTarget, object>>[] syncSelectors)